 The Prince’s Study was next on the agenda.
 The velvet leather wallpaper, colored dark blue and decorated with flowers, also heated the room.
 An intarsia closet was exquisite.
-In the small Travel Room, historic clothes covered the small bed and also hung on a rack.
-I noticed the detailed embroidery on the shoulder of one shirt.
-Silverware was packed in a box that fit into a portable chest that could be lugged around during journeys.
+In the Travel Room, silverware was packed in a box that fit into a portable chest that could be lugged around during journeys.
 The bed itself was enthralling – it could be packed up, appearing as a closet with intarsia design.
 A travel toilet in a box resembled a crate.

 The Rococo Salon was dominated by a tapestry featuring fountains, trees, apples, peacocks and well-dressed women taking a stroll through the idyllic scenery.
 Again, the wallpaper amazed me.
 This time it was decorated with flowers and birds.
 The leather wallpaper in this chateau brought to mind that fascinating leather wallpaper at Šternberk Castle in central Moravia.

 Soon we came to the Small Men’s Study with its daiquiri tiled stove that boasted coat-of-arms – just one of many tiled stoves that would bewitch me with its beauty.
-I noticed a postcard of an Austro-Hungarian soldier on the desk that featured intarsia design.
 The leather wallpaper above the desk consisted of royal blue and brown swirls.
 I also peered at ancient books with delicate, brown and gold bindings.
-The Green Changing Room included a sink, bucket and towel rack that closed up into a table so one could take it on journeys.

 From there we entered the representative rooms.
 In the hallway the chairs had carved, wooden figures in their backs, and the bench also had a finely carved back displaying coats-of-arms.
 In the Thirty Years’ War Room the walls were covered in Late Gothic carved wood paneling with swirls cut into the wood.
 Elegant, dark chairs complemented ivory rifles and swords as well as helmets.
 There were two secret doors in the room – one led to a dry toilet and the other to the downstairs library.